Christoph16478/iq/iq_java.md

 ----

-Q3.
-What are the differences between Checked Exception and Unchecked Exception?
+**What are the differences between Checked Exception and Unchecked Exception?**

 Checked Exception
 The classes that extend Throwable class except RuntimeException and Error are known as checked exceptions.
 Checked exceptions are checked at compile-time.